About the reviewers

 The editor-in-chief and online editor of the journal have the rights and obligations to set the date for online publishing of approved manuscripts and issues.

-The Executive Council of the Rhetoric and Communications journal consists of 12 members, all of whom are representatives of leading universities from 10 countries (excluding Bulgaria).
+The Editorial Council of the Rhetoric and Communications journal consists of 12 members, all of whom are representatives of leading universities from 10 countries (excluding Bulgaria).

-The Executive Board members have the following duties and comply with the following ethical norms and rules:
+The Editorial Council members have the following duties and comply with the following ethical norms and rules:

 They generate ideas and present proposals and concepts for thematic issues of the journal;